Industrial/Organizational Psychology (PhD)

 I/O psychologists with a PhD work for companies, non-profit organizations, government, research institutes, consulting firms, and as independent consultants.
 They occupy roles similar to some that would be occupied by master's-level I/O practitioners, but the PhD prepares practitioners for more sophisticated work, especially work requiring high-level analytical, methodological, and statistical skills.

 A degree in I/O Psychology also qualifies a person for many jobs in peripheral areas such as human resources, training and development, labor relations, and compensation functions.
-These fields are experiencing above-average growth as well, with an expected 17% increase in positions between 2006 and 2016, according to the 2009 Occupational Outlook Handbook.
+These fields are experiencing above-average growth as well, with a 17% increase in positions between 2006 and 2016.

-Roosevelt considers each applicant on an individual basis and seeks diversity in ethnic and cultural background, education and life experience, and sexual orientation.
+Roosevelt considers each applicant on an individual basis and seeks diversity in ethnic and cultural background, education, life experience, and sexual orientation.

 Apply here for the PhD program in Industrial/Organizational Psychology.